 Cast a spell or prayer (1 turn)

-Choose an available spell or prayer and perform the appropriate tests specified in the spell or prayer description.
-Execute that spell effect.
+Choose an available spell or prayer and perform the appropriate tests specified in the description.
+Execute that effect upon success.

 Even if the spell uses 2 actions in combat, it only uses one exploration turn.